-Day 2: Morning visit to the Porzuncolo where Francis began his ministy and on to the Bosco di San Francesco for a leisurely walk into Assisi.
-Then explore the town and the spectacular Basilica of San Francesco with frescoes by Giotto, Simone Martini, and Pietro Lorenzetti.
-Afternoon visit to the church of San Damiano one of the most authentic Francis sites.
+Day 2: Morning visit to the Porzuncolo where Francis began his ministy and on to the church of San Damiano one of the most authentic Francis sites.
+After a delicious lunch we’ll explore the town and the spectacular Basilica of San Francesco with frescoes by Giotto, Simone Martini, and Pietro Lorenzetti.

 Day 3: Visit Spello to see the work of Pinturicchio in two churches then on to picturesque Trevi and the abbey of Sassovivo.
 Then visit Montefalco to see Benozzo Gozzoli’s frescoes of the Life of Saint Francis and stop for a wine tasting to sample our famous Sagrantino – our “Sacred” wine as both a delicious and deep dry wine and the tradition sweet passitos that were used for mass.

 Day 4: Visit Spoleto to see the Filippo Lippi’s Life of the Virgin frescoes in the duomo and explore churches outside the walls as well.
-On to Norcia for lunch and visits to their wonderful meat, cheese, and truffle shops.
+If possible due to the 2016 earthquake and how restoration is proceeding, we will head on to Norcia, birthplace of Saint Benedict, for lunch and visits to their wonderful meat, cheese, and truffle shops.
 Then visit the mountains above to see the spectacular Piano Grande, walk with the clouds, and visit the hill town of Casteluccio.

 Day 6: Private morning tour of the Benedictine Abbey of Montelabbate — a special treat as the abbey is open only for private tours — and then on to the medieval town Gubbio.
 On our return trip will will stop in to visit the small town called Borgo Santa Giulianna and a nearby badia, or possibly on to Montone, another beautiful medieval town.

-Day 7: Make and early day of it as we head out to discover the amazing city of Cività Bagnoregio and then on to Orvieto and the see the magnificent Italian Gothic duomo there.
-See the 13th Century Biblical carvings on the duomo’s exterior and Luca Signorelli’s famed frescoes of the Last Judgement.
-Shopping stop in Deruta, world famous for its ceramics since the 14th century.
-Visits to artisans workshops and showrooms.
+Day 7: Make and early day of it as we head out to discover the amazing city of Cività Bagnoregio (pictured above), birthplace of Saint Bonaventura, a spectacular place to visit due to its location on a small plateau within a valley and only accessible by a walking bridge.
+After lunch it’s on to Orvieto and the see the magnificent Italian Gothic duomo there to see the 13th Century Biblical carvings on the duomo’s exterior and Luca Signorelli’s famed frescoes of the Last Judgement.